Lianghui818/Pure_Exploration/README.md

 For experiments on realworld dataset (MovieLens):
 - Available dataset and file scripts for data processing and feature vector generationare given in "./Dataset" folder.
-- Experiment results can be found in "./MovieLinear/" folder run
+- Experiment results can be found in "./MovieLinear/" folder run: plot_v.py
-- plot_v.py